MC1138798 - Build SharePoint automations with Workflows—now aligned with the Teams experience

-SharePoint introduces a new Workflows experience aligned with Teams, powered by Power Automate, for streamlined automation in lists, libraries, and chats.
-It features a unified menu, natural language editing, and templates.
-Rollout begins mid-September 2025, requiring no admin action and preserving existing workflows and compliance.
+SharePoint introduces a new Workflows experience aligned with Teams, powered by Power Automate, simplifying automation across Microsoft 365.
+It features a streamlined interface, template library, natural language flow creation, and a Madlib-style editor.
+Rollout begins mid-November 2025, with no admin action required.
+Existing workflows remain unaffected.

 Introduction